11 companies propose guiding principles for self-driving vehicles

 These concerns are not without reason.
 In March 2018, Uber suspended testing of its autonomous Volvo XC90 fleet after one of its cars struck and killed a pedestrian in Tempe, Arizona.
 Separately, Tesla’s Autopilot driver-assistance system has been blamed for a number of fender benders, including one in which a Tesla Model S collided with a parked Culver City fire truck.
 (Tesla temporarily stopped offering “full self-driving capability” on select new models in early October 2018.)
 The Rand Corporation estimates that autonomous cars will have to rack up 11 billion miles before we’ll have reliable statistics on their safety — far more than the roughly 2 million miles the dozens of companies testing self-driving cars in California logged last year.

 “There will still be some residual risks,” SaFD concedes, adding that it’s impossible to guarantee absolute safety with “100%” confidence.
-“Field monitoring is obligatory in order to iteratively learn and improve the systems,” they concluded.
+“Field monitoring is obligatory in order to iteratively learn and improve the systems,” the report concludes.